 Thanks to a scholarship from La Caixa, Roquet has studied a Master of Film at Columbia University in New York.
-In 2015 she made the leap to the direction with the short film EL ADIÓS (The Goodbye), produced by Lastor Media, winner of the Golden Spike in SEMINCI and nominated to the European Academy Awards.
-EL ADIÓS premiered at the Toronto International Film Festival and won the Gaudí Award from the Catalan Film Academy for Best Short Film, the BAFTA students and the jury prize of the Directors Guild of America.
+In 2015 she made the leap to the direction with the short film EL ADIÓS (The Goodbye), produced by Lastor Media, winner of the Golden Spike in SEMINCI, and nominated to the European Academy Awards.
+EL ADIÓS premiered at the Toronto International Film Festival and won the Gaudí Award from the Catalan Film Academy for Best Short Film, the BAFTA students, and the jury prize of the Directors Guild of America.
 LES BONES NENES (The Good Girls) is her second short as director.
-She is currently finishing her first feature film, LIBERTAD (Freedom), a co-production between Lastor Media and Avalon.

 Her first feature film, LIBERTAD (Freedom) was selected for the Cannes Critics Week.